 One or more but not limited to the following issues/symptoms is attributed to the Load DWH job to fail.
 If the following conditions are present, a data warehouse database rebuild is necessary.

-1. A mismatch between versions of PPM and DWH
+1. A mismatch/discrepancy between the versions of the PPM and DWH database.

 Run the following queries to find out if the PPM and DWH database versions match